 Filip Sieczkowski

 My research interests revolve predominantly around semantics of programming languages and modular methods of reasoning about programs.
-These range from separation logic — I was among the recipients of the 2023 Alonzo Church Award for Outstanding Contributions to Logic and Computation for my role in the early development of Iris — to relational models of sophisticated language features (concurrency, effect handlers, GADTs) and developments in operational semantics.
+These range from separation logic — I was among the recipients of the 2023 Alonzo Church Award for Outstanding Contributions to Logic and Computation and the 2025 Most Influential POPL Paper Award for my role in the early development of Iris — to relational models of sophisticated language features (concurrency, effect handlers, GADTs) and developments in operational semantics.
 These have inspired my model-driven approach to programming language design, where a model of the language and its properties influence the design choices for language features — which often leads to improved reasoning principles or stronger safety properties.
 Due to long-term use of interactive theorem provers, I am also interested in both practical and foundational issues related to formalised mathematics and dependently-typed programming.

 Contact